By 2020, safely return to communities and nature an amount of water equal to what we use in our finished beverages and their production.

 How we quantify replenishment: An evolving methodology

 The Nature Conservancy, with support from LimnoTech and the Global Environment & Technology Foundation, helps us calculate the volume of water we have replenished using an approach based on widely accepted tools and methodologies.
 While we believe these methods are sound, we acknowledge that the science and methodology shaping quantification of water replenishment are new and developing.
 It may be premature to rely on our water benefit calculations as hard fact.
 For more about how we quantify replenishment, read our report, Quantifying Water Replenish Benefits in Community Partnership Projects, posted here.

-Through Every Drop Matters, our system has joined UNDP in undertaking nearly 100 projects in more than 20 countries including Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Kazakhstan, Kyrgyzstan, Macedonia, Moldova, Montenegro, Romania, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, and Uzbekistan.
+Through Every Drop Matters, our system has joined UNDP in undertaking more than 100 projects in more than 20 countries including Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Kazakhstan, Kyrgyzstan, Macedonia, Moldova, Montenegro, Romania, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, and Uzbekistan.
 Projects include watershed restoration, sustainable agriculture initiatives, capacity-building among government water managers, and more.
-Our commitment is to invest US $14 million to support Every Drop Matters and other UNDP programs by the end of 2012, with an ongoing expectation of a US $3 million annual contribution for at least three more years.
-To date, Every Drop Matters has directly benefitted almost 900,000 people in in Eastern Europe by improving access to safe drinking water or improved water governance.
+Our commitment is to invest US $14 million to support Every Drop Matters and other UNDP programs by the end of 2013, with an ongoing expectation of a US $3 million annual contribution for at least two more years.
+To date, Every Drop Matters has directly benefitted more than 900,000 people in in Eastern Europe by improving access to safe drinking water or improved water governance.